justdontbeboring/justdontbeboring.com/data/one-wild-moment/content.md

 Once the girls left, the alpha dad starts acting as if he actually enjoys the party.

--
+---

 In the meantime, the beta dad back at that street finally approaches the women he knows and likes.
 In his approach he jokes that she follows him and he will call the cops.
 This is a push.
-He sets the frame and brings her into his frame, but then…
+He sets the frame and brings her into his frame, but then...

 She calls him out on walking around for the last 10 minutes and not having confidence to approach her.
 He happily dismisses his own frame and accepts her frame and plays along.
 He jokingly explains himself - he says that what seems to be his lack of confidence is actually not that, but he couldn’t decide what to pick: chocolate or yam.
 He self-deprecates him, after she already deprecated him.
 He believes that his inability to make a decision somehow should be attractive and funny to the girl.
 Indeed, she laughs, but arguably - at his expense.
 This is a strong beta behaviour.